A convergence framework for Airy$_\beta$ line ensemble via pole evolution: Pole evolution: uniform rigidity in time

 \end{prop}

-Thanks to the (away from the real axis) Lipschitz property of $Y_t(w)-\sqrt w$ in \Cref{l:Yproperty}, we only need to prove \eqref{e:Ytboundha} for a set of carefully chosen mesh points.
+Note that $Y_t$ is Lipschitz away from the real axis by \Cref{l:Yproperty}.
+Therefore, $Y_t(w)-\sqrt{w}$ is also Lipschitz, and we only need to prove \eqref{e:Ytboundha} for a set of carefully chosen mesh points.
 Namely, we consider the following mesh of points in the upper half plane: